 \section{Proofs of corollaries}

-In this appendix, we collect the proofs of several corollaries stated in Section~\ref{sec:examples}.
-To summarize, we make use of Theorem~\ref{theorem-main-weakly-convex} to establish the posterior contraction rates of parameters in all three examples.
-The crux of the proofs of these corollaries involves a verification of Assumptions W.1, W.2, and W.3 to invoke the respective theorem.
-We first present the proof of Corollary~\ref{cor:logit_regres} in Appendix~\ref{subsec:cor:logit_regres}.
-Then, we move to the proofs of Corollary~\ref{cor:single_index} and Corollary~\ref{cor:Gaussian_mixture} in Appendices~\ref{subsec:proof:cor:single_index} and~\ref{subsec:proof:cor:Gaussian_mixture} respectively.
+In this appendix, we collect the proofs of several corollaries stated in the main text and~\cref{sec:examples}.
+To summarize, we make use of Theorems~\ref{theorem-main-weakly-convex},~\ref{thm:local-weak-convex}, and~\ref{thm:non-asymp-credible-set} to establish the posterior contraction rates of parameters and non-asymptotic Bernstein-von Mises theorem in the examples in~\cref{sec:examples}.
+The crux of the proofs of these corollaries involves a verification of assumptions to invoke the respective theorems.
 Note that the values of universal constants may change from line-to-line.